alexcodes-dev/Pending-Project/README.md

 ## Clues to Find the Spot

 1. **Look closely at the image you have.**
    - Sometimes pictures hold more than just visuals.
+(P.S.
+Download the image to see the entirety of it properly at once)

 2. **Once you know the lake…**
    - There’s a particular café/bar we like, right by the water.